Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 Ignoring props changes makes our life easier, but the component less flexible and reusable.
 Great when you know in advance that there are features you don't ned to support.

-Like, no filtering your data or changing component size 👉 means your D3 scales don't have to change.
+Like, no filtering your data or changing component size :point_right: means your D3 scales don't have to change.

 When our props don't change, we follow a 2-step integration process:

 * set up D3 objects as class properties
 * output SVG in `render()`

 We don't have to worry about updating D3 objects on prop changes.
-Work done 👌
+Work done :ok_hand:

 ### An unchanging scatterplot

 We're building a scatterplot of random data.
 You can see the [final solution on CodeSandbox](https://codesandbox.io/s/1zlp4jv494)

-<iframe src="https://codesandbox.io/embed/1zlp4jv494?codemirror=1&view=split" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/1zlp4jv494?codemirror=1&view=split" style="width:100%; height:500px; border:open_mouth:; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-Here's the approach 👇
+Here's the approach :point_down:

 - stub out the basic setup
 - generate random data